khskh/python-firebase-examples/README.md

 pip install firebase-admin
 ```

-For individual scripts, more information can be found in the requirements.txt files.
+For individual scripts, more information can be found in the requirements.txt
+or in a separate README.md file in the script directory.

 The detailed description of the usage can be found in the comments within the script